-THE RENOVATION OF THE PAVILION IN COLUMBUS PARK --- On June 14, 2003, HUD approved the allocation of \$428,571 for renovation of the Columbus Park Pavilion.
-LMDC and the New York City Department of Parks and Recreation are working jointly on the environmental review.
-HUD approved the Request for Release of Funds and Certification for Columbus Park on August 29, 2003.
+THE RENOVATION OF THE PAVILION IN COLUMBUS PARK --- On June 14, 2003, HUD approved the allocation of \$428,571 for renovation of the Columbus Park Pavilion, LMDC and the New York City Department of Parks and Recreation are working jointly on the environmental review.
 The Department of Parks and Recreation has continued to meet with members of the Chinatown community to discuss the plans for the renovation of the Pavilion and of the Park.
 Services related to the Columbus Park Pavilion were bid on March 18, 2004, however, due to limited/unsatisfactory responses, the Department of Parks and Recreation decided to pursue a new bidding process for the renovation project.
-The Department of Parks and Recreation reissued the bid in August, 2004 and is currently reviewing the responses from this last round for the selection of qualified contractors for this renovation project.
+The Department of Parks and Recreation reissued the bid in August 2004.
+As a result of the last round of bidding, a number of qualified contractors were selected by the Department of Parks and Recreation in December, and have been submitted to LMDC for review.